-Please visit our online dancewear store to find required and optional items for your dancer's class(es): https://www.shopnimbly.com/synergydanceco
+Please visit our online dancewear store for all of your dancewear needs!

-Ballet Dress Code: The "Ballet Base" is a leotard, tights, and pink ballet slippers.
-Students may layer optional items like ballet skirts or ballet sweaters.
+Ballet Dress Code: The "Ballet Base" is a leotard, tights, and pink ballet shoes.
+Students may layer optional items such as ballet skirts, ballet sweaters, or legwarmers.
 Students may wear the color combination of their choice to support and encourage their individuality.
 Hair should be worn in a bun.

 Pointe Dress Code: The “Ballet Base” and pointe shoes (must first obtain a physical and hand in a doctor's note to Synergy Dance Co.).

 Tap Dress Code: The “Tap Base” is a leotard, tights, and black tap shoes.
-Students may wear optional dance pants, dance shorts, or sweaters over their tap base.
+Students may wear optional dance sweaters, dance shorts, or dance pants over their tap base.

 Acro Dress Code: Dancers are barefoot, and attire should be tight fitting.
-Snug unitards, leotards, and optional fitted bike shorts or leggings are recommended (boys may wear snug shorts and a pocketless t-shirt neatly tucked in).
+Snug unitards, leotards, and optional fitted bike shorts or leggings are recommended.
 No loose clothing, t-shirts, “sweats,” or skirts.
 Hair should be tightly secured and pulled back from the face (low ponytails/French braids are perfect).
 Dancers should wear no buns, metal hair clips, or bobby pins that could “hurt” when rolled on.
 All jewelry, apart from stud earrings, must be removed.

-Hip-Hop, Lyric & Contemporary, Musical Theater, and Pom Dress Code: Please see the “Jazz Base.”
+Dress Code for all other Youth & Teen classes, including Hip-Hop, Lyric & Contemporary, Musical Theater, and Pom: Please see the “Jazz Dress Code.”

-Lyric & Contemporary Dress Code for Jr./Teen: Please see the “Jazz Base.”
+Lyric & Contemporary Dress Code for Teen: Please see the “Jazz Dress Code.”
 Dancers may also utilize nude foot undies.